-Hilda had invited the Staff for coffee in her Salon after Prayers, but most of them were very tired, especially those who had been on escort duty, so she was soon free to make her way back to her study and her on-going administrative work.
-As she sat down rather wearily in her chair, her thoughts returned to the last few days.
-It had not been an easy journey back to Switzerland, for Ellie had been overtaken by hesitation and doubt, but her fears had seemed to ease a little after a long and reassuring conversation on the plane, one in which Hilda had learned just how much her ward was maturing.
+Hilda had invited the Staff for coffee in her Salon after Prayers, but most of them were very tired, especially those who had been on escort duty, so she was soon free to make her way to her study and on-going administrative work.
+As she sat down wearily in her chair, her thoughts returned to the last few days.
+It had not been an easy journey back to Switzerland, for Ellie had been overtaken by fear and doubt, but her fears seemed to ease a little after a long and reassuring conversation, one in which Hilda had learned just how much her ward was maturing.
 Since disembarking from the plane, Ellie had glowed with all her new experiences – or most of them, anyway!

 The Saturday Before